Simplifying Deep Temporal Difference Learning: Experimental Setup

 \paragraph{Atari} We use the vectorised version of ALE provided by Envpool for a preliminary evaluation of our method.
 Given that our main baseline is the CleanRL \citep{cleanrl} implementation of PPO (which also uses Envpool and Jax), we used its environment and neural network configuration.
 This configuration is also used in the results reported in the original Rainbow paper, allowing us to obtain additional baseline scores from there.
 Aitchison et al.\ \citep{atari-5} recently found that the scores obtained by algorithms in 5 of the Atari games have a high correlation with the scores obtained in the entire suite, and that 10 games can predict the final score with an error lower than 10\%.
 This is due to the high level of correlation between many of the Atari games.
 The results we present for PQN are obtained by rolling out a greedy-policy in 8 separate parallel environments during training, which is more effective than stopping training to evaluate on entire episodes, since in Atari they can last hundreds of thousands of frames.
 We did not compare with distributed methods like Ape-X and R2D2 because they use an enormous time-budget (5 days of training per game) and frames (almost 40 Bilions), which are outside our computational budget.
 We comment that these methods typically ignore concerns of sample efficiency.
 For example Ape-X \citep{apex} takes more than 100M frames to solve Pong, the easiest game of the ALE, which can be solved in few million steps by traditional methods and PQN.

 \paragraph{Craftax} We follow the same implementation details indicated in the original Craftax paper \cite{craftax}.
-Our RNN implementation is the same as the MLP one, with an addtional GRU layer before the last layer.
-We haven't tested $Q(\lambda)$ for this domain.
+Our RNN implementation is the same as the MLP one, with an addtional LSTM layer before the last layer.

 \paragraph{Hanabi} We used the Jax implementation of environments present in JaxMARL.
 Our model doesn't use RNNs in this task.
 From all the elements present in the R2D2-VDN presented in \cite{off-belief}, we only used the duelling architecture \cite{dueling}.
 Presented results of PQN are average across 100k test games.